-The following opinion was written by Ron, a Gay Christian Network member who believes gay Christians are called to lifelong celibacy.
-You can read Justin's opposing argument by GCN executive director Justin here.
+The following opinion was written by Ron, a member of the Gay Christian Network, who believes gay Christians are called to lifelong celibacy.
+You can read an opposing argument by GCN executive director Justin here.
 For more information about the “Great Debate,” click here.

 Love that Does Not Count the Cost

 May the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my Rock and my Redeemer.
 (Psalm 19:14)